-The debt to equity ratio measures the riskiness of a company's financial structure.
+The debt to equity ratio measures the riskiness of a company's financial structure by comparing its total debt to its total equity.
 The ratio reveals the relative proportions of debt and equity financing that a business employs.
 It is closely monitored by lenders and creditors, since it can provide early warning that an organization is so overwhelmed by debt that it is unable to meet its payment obligations.
 This is also a funding issue.
 For example, the owners of a business may not want to contribute any more cash to the company, so they acquire more debt to address the cash shortfall.
 Or, a company may use debt to buy back shares, thereby increasing the return on investment to the remaining shareholders.

 How to Calculate the Debt to Equity Ratio

 To calculate the debt to equity ratio, simply divide total debt by total equity.
 In this calculation, the debt figure should include the residual obligation amount of all leases.
 The formula is:

 (Long-term debt + Short-term debt + Leases) ÷ Equity

 For example, New Centurion Corporation has accumulated a significant amount of debt while acquiring several competing providers of Latin text translations.
 New Centurion's existing debt covenants stipulate that it cannot go beyond a debt to equity ratio of 2:1.
 Its latest planned acquisition will cost $10 million.
 New Centurion's current level of equity is $50 million, and its current level of debt is $91 million.
 Given this information, the proposed acquisition will result in the following debt to equity ratio:

 ($91 Million existing debt + $10 Million proposed debt) ÷ $50 Million equity

 The ratio exceeds the existing covenant, so New Centurion cannot use this form of financing to complete the proposed acquisition.